ministryofjustice/moj-design-system-backlog/docs/CONTRIBUTING.md

 ## Propose a new component or pattern

-Anyone can propose a new component or pattern for the GOV.UK Design System.
+Anyone can propose a new component or pattern for the MoJ Design System.

 To be successful, proposals need to show that the component or pattern being suggested would be [useful and unique](CRITERIA.md).